Duncanma/Blog/content/Blog/assessing-your-site-for-seo.md

  - Self-Assessment
  - SEO
 techfeatured: true
-description: One of the most important ways I can contribute to the quality of our sites is by saying no.
+description: A beginner's guide to seo going through a step by step tutorial to assess your own site
 ---

 I mentioned in another post that I'm open to doing site assessments for